gpozzi/index_general/README.md

 - 💰 [#mavencrowdfundingchallenge](https://github.com/gpozzi/data-visualization/tree/main/crowdfunding): Given a dataset with over 375.000 projects uploaded to Kickstarter, had to analyze which factors may predict projects success. `Dataviz` `Tableau`

 - 🏘️ [House Price Prediction](https://github.com/gpozzi/machine-learning/tree/master/acamica-data-scientist/house_price_prediction): I have recently joined the Data team of a large real estate company.
 The first task assigned is to help appraisers value properties, as it's a difficult and sometimes subjective process.
-To do this, I should develop a Machine Learning model that, given certain characteristics of the property, predicts its sale price. `Python` `Exploratory Data Analysis` `Preprocessing` `Seaborn` `Matplotlib` `LinearRegression` `KNeighborsRegression` `DecisionTreeRegressor` `Hyperparameter Tuning`
+To do this, I should develop a Machine Learning model that, given certain characteristics of the property, predicts its sale price. **`Python`** **`Supervised Machine Learning: classification`** `Exploratory Data Analysis` `Preprocessing` `Seaborn` `Matplotlib` `LinearRegression` `KNeighborsRegression` `DecisionTreeRegressor` `Hyperparameter Tuning`

 - ♻️ [Energy saved from recycling](https://github.com/gpozzi/python-analytics-projects/tree/main/energy_saved): Data cleaning and wrangling project, in which I had to clearly display how much energy the Singapore government saved by implementing recycling policies. `Python` `Data cleaning` `Data wrangling` `Pandas`